Nayagarh: Dakshinakali Temple

 This temple is situated in Nayagarh around 1 km distance from Nayagarh town.
 Goddess Dakshinakli is the prime deity of Nayagarh.
 It is said She was taken by a great tantrik of the royal family of Nayagarh king once on his way from Khandpara to Nayagarh.
-While the royal kin was coming through a mango field at night, the deity appeared before him and since he was a great tantrik, he imprisoned the devi (goddess) and asked her to come with him as an aid till he reaches Nayagarh as he was travelling alone.
-Goddess Dakshinakli came with the tantrik, but upon reaching Nayagarh when he asked Her now She can go, the goddess replied him as you have made me come here now give me shelter and I would not go back and even cursed him to be childless as She was the mother goddess and a son should not have done this even if he has great magical power.
-Since then the temple for Dakshin Kali was built on and the goddess has been worshipped.
+While the royal kin was coming through a mango field at night, the deity appeared before him and since he was a great tantrik, he imprisoned the devi (goddess) and asked her to come with him as an aid until he reached Nayagarh as he was travelling alone.
+Goddess Dakshinakli came with the tantrik, but upon reaching Nayagarh when he asked Her now can She go, the goddess replied him as you have made me come here now give me shelter and I would not go back and even cursed him to be childless as She was the mother goddess and a son should not have done this even if he has great magical power.
+Since then the temple for Dakshin Kali was built and the goddess has been worshipped.